What you'll need to know...

 Objective: To examine the factors that control water scarcity including the causes and impacts of droughts; the distinction between water quantity and water quality.

-Task 1 - Complete the first task on the worksheet above by using the first video (water in the anthropocene) below.
+Task 1 - Complete the first task on the worksheet above by using the first video (water in the Anthropocene) below.

 Task 2 - Complete the second task on the worksheet above by using the second video (water scarcity) below